surniaulula/wpsso-commerce-manager-catalog-feed/README.md

 <p>The Meta (Facebook and Instagram) product catalog feed XMLs are automatically created in your site's language(s) from Polylang, qTranslate-XT, WPML, or the installed WordPress languages.</p>

-<p>After activating the WPSSO Commerce Manager Catalog Feed XML add-on, see the SSO &gt; Meta Catalog settings page for your feed URLs.</p>
+<p>After activating the WPSSO Commerce Manager Catalog Feed XML add-on, see the SSO &gt; Facebook Commerce Manager settings page for your feed URLs.</p>

 <p><strong>Meta (Facebook and Instagram) Commerce Manager Catalog Feed XML Attributes:</strong></p>